Before refinancing your mortgage, look at interest rates, your financial situation, market conditions and your refinance options.

 Be Cautious of No-Closing-Cost Refinances

 A no-closing-cost refinance is a type of refinance that rolls the closing costs into the mortgage and typically offers a higher interest rate.
-Carefully compare rates and proceed cautiously, as you'll typically end up paying more on monthly mortgage payments for the convenience of no upfront payments.
+Carefully compare rates and proceed cautiously, as you'll typically end up paying more in monthly mortgage payments for the convenience of no upfront payments.

 Ensure Upgrades are Easily Accessible

-Prepare Yourself for Successful Appraisal
+Prepare Yourself for a Successful Appraisal

 Aim for a Break-Even Point Within 2-3 Years